-One of the most eloquent eulogies, preserved and handed down through generations of First Americans abiding in Southwestern U.S.
+A most eloquent eulogy, preserved and handed down through generations of First Americans abiding in the Southwestern U.S.

 HOPI INDIAN PRAYER

 Do not stand by my grave and weep,

 I am not there.
 I do not sleep.

 I am the gentle autumn rain.

 When you waken in the morning's hush

 I am the sparking star you'll see tonight.

 Do not stand by my grave and cry.